juliaguida/oystercard/thermostat_es6/walkthroughs/fizzbuzz_in_javascript.md

 - Did you directly translate your Ruby version or did you TDD from scratch?
 - When/why did you refactor your code?
 - Did you use `beforeEach` to set up your object?
-- Did you use nested `describe` blocks to organize your tests?
+- Did you use nested `describe` blocks to organise your tests?

 ```javascript